 This is actually the rather lovely front of a tiny museum dedicated to one of Iceland´s most beloved writer and artist.
 The giant three meter high stack of books are wooden replicas of all the works of this guy. Þórbergur Þórðarson was his name, try saying that loud and quickly three times in a row, and apart from the Nobel Prize winner Halldor Laxness was the most famous local writer here for decades.

 Þórbergur, or Thorbergur in English, never got much attention outside of Iceland so you would be forgiven for not knowing head or tales about the guy.
-That does not mean you should spend a few minutes getting intimate with him and his work at the museum which incidentally is here in the middle of nowhere because Þórbergur was born here.
+That does not mean you should not spend a few minutes getting intimate with him and his work at the museum which incidentally is here in the middle of nowhere because Þórbergur was born here.